bryanknox/AzureFunctionsOpenIDConnectAuthSample/README.md

 # AzureFunctionsOpenIDConnectAuthSample
-Sample Azure Functions app that shows the use of OpenID Connect (OIDC) to protect access to an HTTP triggered Azure Function.
+A sample app that shows how to protect access to an API that is implemented as an HTTP triggered Azure Function and where the authorization server used supports OpenID Connect (OIDC) protocols.

-OIDC uses OAuth 2.0 JSON Web Tokens (JWT) (Bearer tokens) as part of the mechanism for API authorization security.
+Service providers that support compatible authorization servers include [Auth0](https://auth0.com/), [okta](https://okta.com/) and many others.

 # This Sample Uses:
 - C#